Skywriter

 Skywriter is the seventh studio album by The Jackson 5, released by Motown on March 29, 1973.
+Skywriter has sold a estimated 2.8 million copies worldwide since its release.

 Background

-Lead singer Michael's vocals were now showing the signs of his maturing tenor voice, while Jermaine's voice had become deeper in tone.
-Notably, one of Skywriter's songs, "Touch" (originally recorded by the Supremes in 1971), features Michael and Jermaine singing about satisfying a woman in bed.
-Due to the fact that Michael was only 14 years old at the time, "Touch" was one of the most controversial singles Michael had sung on until his solo career took off again in the late 1970s.
+Lead singer Michael Jackson continued to develop into a tenor, while Jermaine Jackson's vocal timbre deepened over time.
+A notable example from the Skywriter album is the track "Touch," originally recorded by The Supremes in 1971, which features both Michael and Jermaine addressing themes of intimate relationships.
+Given that Michael was only 14 years old at the time, "Touch" emerged as one of the most controversial singles he had performed until the resurgence of his solo career in the late 1970s.

-The group was also growing frustrated with the direction they were going in and complained to Motown's staff producers and writers about the kind of music they were doing.
-The brothers were openly discouraged by the style of music they had been receiving from Motown's writers.
-Also, by this point, all five brothers were writing their own material, but Motown prevented them from recording their own compositions.
-The frustration was showcased most openly by the album cover, where all five brothers solemnly look at the camera around an early 1900s era airplane.
-It was the band's least successful album to date because of only one Top 20 single.
-It was arranged by James Anthony Carmichael, Jerry Marcellino, Mel Larson, Freddie Perren, Gene Page, Fonce Mizell and the Corporation.
+The Jackson Five experienced growing dissatisfaction with their musical direction, expressing their discontent to Motown's producers and songwriters regarding the genre and style of music being offered.
+The brothers' frustration was compounded by their inability to record their own compositions, despite all five siblings actively writing their own material.
+This discontent was visibly reflected in the album cover of Skywriter, where the brothers are depicted solemnly posed around an early 20th-century airplane.
+The album, which was the least successful to date for the group, featured only one Top 20 single and was arranged by James Anthony Carmichael, Jerry Marcellino, Mel Larson, Freddie Perren, Gene Page, Fonce Mizell, and The Corporation.

 "The Boogie Man"/Don't Let Your Baby Catch You was prepared for release as a single, but was cancelled.